How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 Measurements can go wrong, but don’t worry.
 If you have measured the strip before you have taped it on and find it falling short, leave the extra gap at the end of the whole length.

-How To Install LED Strip Lights In False Ceiling?
+How To Put Up LED Strip Lights On Ceiling Corners?

 How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2)